lhohan/rockpaperscissor/README.md

 FP: Same input results in same output, also higher-order functions.
 Side-effects, notably the console, are abstracted but not managed using as effects.

+Worthwhile in this implementation

+- The tests:
+  - `RockPaperScissorsCliSuite` was written from a behavior perspective simulating 'end to end' interaction with the console.
+A goal here is to have a test that is relatively stable when the implementation would change.

 Note, not implemented:

 - Advanced computer logarithm.
 The current one just implements generates a random 'hand'.